Add the Great Barrier Reef Drive to your road trip bucket list

 The oldest living rainforest on the planet, the Daintree Rainforest is an untouched remnant of the prehistoric.
 Up here, secret waterholes, deserted beaches and weird and wonderful fruits are in abundance.

 The Daintree is the only place in the world where two world heritage-listed areas collide, and there’s nowhere better to appreciate it than at Cow Bay, where you can go horse-riding or sea kayaking along the very place where the Wet Tropics meet the Great Barrier Reef.

 At night, bunker down and be lulled to sleep by the sounds of the rainforest at the secluded and completely eco Safari Lodge.

 Day 5: Cape Tribulation

-Day 6: Cape Tribulation to Cairns (140kms)
+Day 6: Cape Tribulation to Cairns (140km)

-On the way back down, if it’s a Sunday, stop in at Ellis Beach Bar & Grill just before Palm Cove for their famous $1 oysters from 1pm-4pm, an institution amongst locals.
+If it’s a Sunday, stop in at Ellis Beach Bar & Grill just before Palm Cove for their famous $1 oysters from 1pm-4pm and get to know some locals.